aws/amazon-ecs-cli/README.md

 ECS CLI Commmands support a `--tags` flag which allows you to specify AWS Resource Tags in the format `key=value,key2=value2,key3=value3`.
 Resource tags can be used for cost allocation, automation, access control, and more.
 See [AWS Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) for a discussion of use cases.

+#### ARN Formats

+ECS has released [new longer ARN formats](https://aws.amazon.com/blogs/compute/migrating-your-amazon-ecs-deployment-to-the-new-arn-and-resource-id-format-2/). ***You must opt in to these new formats in order to tag Tasks, Services, and Container instances.*** We strongly recommend opting-in all IAM Identities in your account.
+You can use the [PutAccountSettingDefault](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_PutAccountSettingDefault.html) API to opt-in to the new format for all IAM Identities in your account.

 #### ecs-cli up command

  The ECS Cluster, and CloudFormation template with EC2 resources can be tagged.
 In addition, the ECS CLI will add tags to the following resources which are created by the CloudFormation template: